 mOutstandingPromises = []; // remove all

 }

-TEMP TEXT
+Note The JavaScript async/await keywords are paired where only async functions can await for a promise.
+The await statement blocks and returns the execution back to the caller of the async function.
+When the promise being waited on is fulfilled, execution will continue to the end of the async function.

+Finally export functionality to the rest of the game engine.

 export {has, get, set, loadDecodeParse, unload, pushPromise, waitOnPromises}

+Notice that although the storage specific functionalities—query, get, and set—are well-defined, resource_map is actually not capable of loading any specific resources.
+This module is designed to be utilized by resource type specific modules where the decoding and parsing functions can be properly defined.
+In the next sub-section, a text-resource loader is defined to demonstrate this idea.

-Define a Text File as an Engine Resource
+Define a Text Resource Module

-This section will define a text module that works with the resource_map module to load your text files asynchronously.
-This module serves as an excellent example of how to take advantage of the resource_map facility and allows you to replace the synchronous loading of GLSL shader files in order to verify its asynchronous functionality while also upgrading your game engine.
+This section will define a text module that utilize the resource_map module to load your text files asynchronously.
+This module serves as an excellent example of how to take advantage of the resource_map facility and allows you to replace the synchronous loading of GLSL shader files.
+This replacing synchronous with asynchronous loading support is a significant upgrade to the game engine.

 Create a new folder in src/engine/ and name it resources.
 This new folder is created in anticipation of the necessary support for many resource types and to maintain a clean source code organization.

-Create a new file in the src/engine/core/resources folder and name it text.js.
+Create a new file in the src/engine/resources folder and name it text.js.

-TEMP TEXT
+Import the core resource management functionality from resource_map.

 "use strict"

 import * as map from "../core/resource_map.js";

-TEMP TEXT

 // functions from resource_map

 let unload = map.unload;

 let has = map.has;

 let get = map.get;

-TEMP TEXT
+Define the text decoding and parsing functions for loadDecodeParse().
+Notice that there is no requirements for parsing the loaded text and thus the text parsing function does not perform any useful operation.

 function decodeText(data) {